 Part Two of It's A Great Feeling (1949)

 It's A Great Feeling was the first Doris Day vehicle not helmed by her mentor Michael Curtiz.
-She's a commissary waitress who wants to be a star, if Dennis and Jack can manage it.
+She's a commissary waitress who wants to be a star, if Dennis and Jack can arrange it.
 There are sunlit treks all over the lot as Doris carries trays and bumps into cameo-appearing Warner stars, one of which is Sydney Greenstreet, who'd made his last for WB, Flamingo Road, seen here for a first and only time in Technicolor.
 Guest celebs in their natural habitat are joy to behold, most playing in accordance with long-honed image.
 Gary Cooper responds yup and nope to Dennis Morgan inquiry, looking older than a last time color cameras addressed him (Unconquered).
 Cooper was forever the inarticulate cowboy, and no amount of Fountainheads or such off-casting would bend the perception.
 Ronald Reagan addresses Carson as "Jack Curtiz himself" in the studio barber shop, which looks like a welcome refuge on slow shooting days.
 Did Butler and Great Feeling company use actual studio locale for this spot?

 Standing sets were used, a most ostentatious being the staircase built for Adventures of Don Juan, with Errol Flynn.
 This was a breath taker and nicely sums up WB's final splurge on Flynn, a star who'd slipped and would no longer be accorded top-level vehicles.
 But wait --- neither would anyone at Warners once spending clamps were applied.
 It's A Great Feeling came at least a year into belt cinching at Burbank, the Don Juan set being monument to extravagance past and gone.
 Culprit for reduced earnings and thus lowered budget was, among other things, the hell spawn that was television, and WB, like most of an industry, took swipes wherever opportune at the upstart medium.
 In Feeling's case, it is a bar-set segment where televised wrestling comes with drink and idle time.
 Behind-counter TV was a feature at watering holes nationwide, fewer among populace having sets at home.
 Lots visited bars as much to watch as drink, with accent on fact that, unlike theatres, this entertainment came free.
 Studios depicted tube fare as refuse off a junkyard, wrestlers summing up the best of what TV had to offer.
 Who but drunks and down/outers would watch?
 It's A Great Feeling was not alone among features getting fun at television's expense.